eduardolucioac/groovim/README.md

 hash -r
 ```

+[Install GrooVim or...]
 I do not want to know anything about GrooVim and want to start using now and with all the features!
 -----

-**Note:** We recommend that you install the Vim from source code to ensure compatibility with GrooVim.
+**Note:** We recommend that you install Vim from source code to ensure compatibility with GrooVim.
 For that, see the section: **How to build and install VIM 7.4 from source on CentOS/RHEL/Ubuntu!**!

 - For the installation of "pathogen", run: